-“Do not dwell in the past; do not dream of the future, concentrate the mind on the present moment.” – Buddha
+Do not dwell in the past; do not dream of the future, concentrate the mind on the present moment.– Buddha

 I had to learn to love myself.
 I kept blaming my parents’ lack of love for the reason I didn’t love myself.
 I had to accept that they didn’t love me, but I now had the opportunity to love myself.
-My lack of self-love was my choosing and not theirs.
+My lack of self-love was my choice and not theirs.

 In order to let go of your past and make your future successful you must be willing to:

-Resolve past issues.
+1. Resolve past issues.

-Accept your mistakes.
+2. Accept your mistakes.

-You must be willing to forgive those that have hurt you and caused you pain.
+You must be willing to forgive those who have hurt you and caused you pain.
 Most importantly you must be willing to forgive yourself.
 It is easier to forgive others than it is to forgive yourself.
 You must also realize when you forgive you are giving yourself a chance to be free.

 Take some time to grieve.
 These could be lost relationships or opportunities, grieve for them and move on.
 You cannot go back and change anything so put them to rest.

-Regain your confidence.
+5. Regain your confidence.

 You must now start rebuilding your confidence.
 You need to start feeling good about yourself again.
 It is unfortunate but many times your past mistakes will cause you to lose yourself.
 It will take time but work on building your confidence.

-Rid yourself of toxic people.
+6. Rid yourself of toxic people.

 Remove all the toxic people from your life, and that includes close friends and family members.
 Anybody that doesn’t have anything good to say to you or those that are constantly reminding you of past mistakes, get rid of them.
-Replace them with persons who are positive, respectful and who will help you to become a better person.
+Replace them with persons who are positive, respectful, and who will help you to become a better person.

-You need to acknowledge that you are not you past or your mistakes.
+You need to acknowledge that you are not your past or your mistakes.
 You need to learn how to separate your actions from who you are.
 Embrace new thought patterns, and even though you will still have to deal with remnants of your past you must not dwell on them.
 Refuse to remain in a negative place.
 Think positive thoughts and every time something negative raises its ugly head replace it with positive things.
 You must no longer be controlled by your past.

-Plan a positive future.
+8. Plan a positive future.

 You now must plan and prepare for the future.
-The future filled with positivity and success.
+A future filled with positivity and success.
 Although you cannot predict the future, you can make sure that the new person you are now is strong and healthy enough to deal with the struggles that will confront you going forward.
-Now that you have confronted the challenges of your past you will be better able to deal with future.
+Now that you have confronted the challenges of your past you will be better able to deal with the future.

-It will take time for you to heal but if you keep working at it soon you will be strengthened, happy and on your way to achieving your dreams.
+It will take time for you to heal but if you keep working at it soon you will be strengthened, happy, and on your way to achieving your dreams.
 Do not make decisions hastily even though you may want to make up for lost time.
 Aim to do things differently now.
 You do not want to rush into things that could trigger past behaviors.
 Take the time to get things right this time.